janhurst/unisa-tbi/README.md

 ## Study Dataset
 This project requires a [study dataset](http://pecarn.org/studyDatasets/StudyDetails?studyID=4) from PECARN.
 Please obtain the CSV data file from PECARN and place it in the same directory as the project files.

-## Conda Environment
+## Python Environment
-A conda environment YAML file creating an environment named `tbi` is provided.
-This environment has all of the packages that have been used in the development of this work.

-To create the environment run:
+A ```requirements.txt``` file is provided with the versions of selected packages used in this project.
+A Python virtual environment suitable to run the various scripts or modules can be created using the Python ```venv``` module:

 ```
-conda env create -f environments/tbi.yml
-conda activate tbi
+python -m venv .venv
+.venv\Scripts\activate
 ```

 When executing any Python scripts or working with notebooks, please ensure the project's `src` folder is on Python's module search path (i.e. in the system path, or the ```PYTHONPATH```)